Naibro/data2410-portfolio2/README.md

 This will give you a running server using the stop-and-wait method.

 After running the server, the client can be run the same way, but needs a file name to be transferred using the `-f` flag:
-`python3 application.py -c -r stop-and-wait -f picture.gif`.
+`python3 application.py -c -r stop-and-wait -f <filename>`.
 This will give you a running client using the stop-and-wait method and the specified file will be sent.

 > **Both the server and the client** need to use the same reliable method in order to work properly.